 VII Offense does not need to have an offensive lineman.
 If Offense does have an offensive lineman, he is an eligible receiver for the play.

 If a player removes himself from the game due to injury or related, this does affect the amount of players regarding substitutions if the resulting number of players on each team would require someone to rotate as per above.
-For example, in an 8 vs. 7 game where all players are playing before the time of the injury, if someone gets injured from the 7 team and sits out which results in his team having 6 players, the opposing team needs to sit someone until he returns.
+For example, in an 8 vs. 8 game where all players are playing before the time of the injury, if someone gets injured from one team and sits out which results in his team having 7 players, the opposing team needs to sit someone until he returns.
 However if a player is removed from a game due to a penalty for behavior or related, this does not affect the amount of players regarding substitutions.
-For example, in an 8 vs. 7 game if someone gets removed from the game due to a penalty or related from the team with 7 players, the opposing team does not need to sit someone until he returns.
+For example, in an 8 vs. 8 game if someone gets removed from the game due to a penalty or related from one team, the opposing team does not need to sit someone until he returns.

 IX If someone needs to rotate sitting as per rule VIII above, one player sits out one offensive set and the following defensive set, and then re-enters the game and another player sits out one offensive set and the following defensive set, and so on until all players have sat out.
 However, if the team which needs to sit a player has played only one QB the whole game, that QB does not need to sit as part of the rotation.
 This exception does not apply if the team has used another QB for even one play for reasons other than injury/unavailability of the starting QB.
 When all players have sat out once, the next rotation continues in the same order as the first rotation.
 If a set ends with a turnover and these were less than 4 downs in the set, still the set is counted for the purposes of this rotation.